 - Early engagement and career pathway activities for potential and existing students

 The Faculty Indigenous Student Recruitment Plan Implementation Group is chaired by Ms Joanne Ligouris, Executive Director of the Faculty, and includes in its membership key Faculty portfolio holders such as the Associate Dean (Teaching and Learning), the Associate Dean (Advancement) the Director, Graduate School of Humanities and Social Sciences, representatives of key partners including the Murrup Barak Institute for Indigenous Development and Trinity College (which hosts foundation programs) and members of our Marketing and Student Recruitment teams.

 The Working Group liaises closely with the Faculty Indigenous Employment Framework Working Group.
 The Faculty Executive Committee considers regular reports on progress with the Indigenous employment and student plans (most recently in June 2017).
 Further information can be obtained from Mr Peter Beckford, Executive Officer, and Office of the Dean.

 Minutes of Evidence Project: Promoting new and collaborative ways of understanding Australia’s past and engaging with structural justice

 The project seeks to advance public awareness of social inequalities and to strengthen the fabric of Australian society by promoting a shared understanding of the nation's past.
 Through a unique collaboration between academics, and Indigenous and non-Indigenous creative artists, educators, and government and community organisations, the project offers innovative tools and methods - including public performance outcomes - to promote effective public engagement with Australia's history and its legacy, sparking new conversations about structural justice and injustice within, and between, Indigenous and non-Indigenous communities.

-For more information please visit the School of Social and Political Sciences Further research projects web page.
+For more information please visit the Minutes of Evidence Project website.

 Research Unit for Indigenous Language

 The University of Melbourne has established the Research Unit for Indigenous language (RUIL) in the School of Languages and Linguistics.
 This research unit is the first of its kind in Australia and its overarching focus is to undertake research relevant to understanding:

 What is the nature of Indigenous language in Australia in all of its forms, across generations and communities, and how can we identify and address the needs of Indigenous people and their languages into the future?